Atrufulgium/FrontTick/Compiler/Compiler/Visitors/ProcessedToDatapackWalker.md

 function namespace:method-label1
 ```
 `if (..) goto ..` does *not* prevent execution from the part after the branch finishes. <br/>
 The obvious solution consists of checking in all scopes between this and the target whether we `goto`'d via a flag.
-This explodes (especially in switches etc), but I can't think of anything better.
+This explodes (especially in switches etc), but I can't think of anything better, so I went with that.

 Do note that the implementation of this needs to *also* deal with code splitting into a bazillion executors due to selectors being able to suddenly fork a ton.
 I don't even *know* what it is supposed to mean for e.g. a single branch of execution splitting into many and then returning different values.